flavors/django-graphql-jwt/docs/signals.rst

     - sender: The class of the refresh_token that just rotated.
     - request: The current HttpRequest instance.
     - refresh_token: The RefreshToken instance that just rotated.
+    - old_token: The refresh token used to refresh.

 refresh_token_revoked